SURINDER-GIRI/FriendsForever/README.md

 Student: 1892849
 Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.
  Bruce Lee

+Name Satwinder Singh
+Roll no 1893207

+To be most successful in life,always forget the problems that you have faced in your life.
+But never forget the lessons that those problems taught you. by Buddhism